moov-io/paygate/README.md

 Moov Paygate is a RESTful HTTP API enabling Automated Clearing House ([ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House)) transactions and returns to be processed with an Originating Depository Financial Institution (ODFI) without a deep understanding of a full NACHA file specification.

-If you believe you have identified a security vulnerability please report as soon as possible via email to security@moov.io.
+If you believe you have identified a security vulnerability please responsibly report the issue as via email to security@moov.io.
 Please do not post it to a public issue tracker.

 Docs: [Project](https://moov-io.github.io/paygate/) | [API Endpoints](https://moov-io.github.io/paygate/api/) | [Admin API Endpoints](https://moov-io.github.io/paygate/admin/)